Skip to Content

 What is Pimm's No. 1?

-Pimm’s No. 1 is a gin-based liqueur that originated in London in the mid-1800’s.
-It was created by a fishmonger named James Pimm (hence the name).
-Mr. Pimm mixed up the bitter orange-and-herb-flavored libation initially as a drink to serve at his oyster bar—something unique to offer his customers that would help his restaurant gain a loyal following.
-The drink quickly grew in popularity, and by 1859 it was being sold commercially—and the rest is history!
 As for what Pimm's liqueur is made of?
-Well, of course, Pimm’s would prefer not to share the exact recipe for their famous liqueur, but we know for sure that it’s gin-based, and those bold, bitter herb-and-orange flavors let us know that it’s likely infused with lots and lots of herbs and citrus peel.
+Of course, Pimm’s would prefer not to share the exact recipe for their famous liqueur, but we know it’s gin-based, and those bold, bitter herb-and-orange flavors let us know that it’s likely infused with lots and lots of herbs and citrus peel.
 We also know for sure that it’s delicious, and that you can’t make a Pimm’s Cup without it!

 What's in a Pimm's Cup?

 • Pimm’s No. 1.
+See above!

 • Sparkling lemonade.
-We love San Pellegrino limonatabecause it’s sweet and lemony with loads of fizz power, but any sparkling lemonade that you love will work.
+I like to use San Pellegrino limonata because it’s sweet and lemony with loads of fizz power, but any sparkling lemonade that you love will work.

-How to Make a Pimm's Cup:
+How to Make a Pimm's Cup

 1. Squeeze half a cup of lemon juice.
 This takes about 3-4 lemons, depending on how juicy they are.

-2. Pour the lemon juice into a large pitcher along with your Pimm’s No. 1 and sparkling lemonade.
+2. Pour the juice into a large pitcher.

-4. Fill everyone’s glasses with lots of ice, and pour everyone a Pimm’s Cup.
-Garnish like crazy.
-Toast to the host(ess) with the most!
+6. Fill everyone’s glasses with lots of ice, and pour everyone a Pimm’s Cup.

 Cheers!